 “Each development has a cumulative effect on transport and infrastructure yet the capacity for an integrated approach is completely absent as far as we can see,” he said.

-Dr Wright said there had been almost unanimous support for a more strategic approach to the development of Deakin at a recent public meeting to discuss the Grey Street and Newdegate Street former church site proposals.
+Dr Wilson said there had been almost unanimous support for a more strategic approach to the development of Deakin at a recent public meeting to discuss the Grey Street and Newdegate Street former church site proposals.

 The proposed developments at the centre of concerns include: